Devhub56/building-a-calculator-for-android-using-python-and-Kivy/README.md

 $ buildozer -v android debug

 Buildozer will download whatever Android SDK pieces it needs during the build process.
-If everything goes according to plan, then you’ll have a file named something like kvcalc-0.1-debug.apk in your bin folder.
+If everything goes according to plan, then you’ll have a file named something like appname-versionnumber-debug.apk in your bin folder.